makersacademy/rps-challenge/README.md

 As a marketeer
 So I can enjoy myself with friends
 I would like to choose between playing against a friend or the computer

+As a marketeer with a friend
+So we can find out who won
+We would like to choose our weapons then see who the winner is
 ```